 A Great PCP: The Daystate Pulsar Synthetic

-Daystate are known for their attention to detail and even by their high standards, the Pulsar truly is of the very highest quality.
-The fit and finish of the Pulsar is fantastic and a step above almost any other rifles, to point it seems almost a shame to shoot it.
+Daystate are known for their attention to detail, and even by their high standards, the Pulsar truly is of the very highest quality.
+The fit and finish of the Pulsar is fantastic and a step above almost any other rifles; it seems almost a shame to shoot it.

-The air cylinder provides around 250 shots in .177 and 300 in .22 which is truly a staggering amount per refill.
-That is over half a tin of pellets before needing a recharge and with the Pulsars internal electrics, the power stays the same no mater the amount of air left.
-The pulsar features an onboard computer which feeds data to an LCD screen and tells the Pulsar how hard the solenoid needs to hit the valve to let out the exact amount of air each time leading to unrivalled shot to shot consistency.
-This could be argued to be a case of over engineering, but there is some seriously clever stuff going on inside the Pulsar and the results are outstanding.
+The air cylinder provides around 250 shots in .177, and 300 in .22, which is truly a staggering amount per refill.
+That’s over half a tin of pellets before needing a recharge, and with the Pulsars internal electrics, the power stays the same no matter the amount of air left.
+The pulsar features an onboard computer, which feeds data to an LCD screen and tells the Pulsar how hard the solenoid needs to hit the valve to let out the exact amount of air each time, leading to unrivalled shot-to-shot consistency.
+This could be argued to be a case of over engineering, but there is some seriously clever stuff going on inside the Pulsar, and the results are outstanding.

-The Pulsar is also pretty heavy, weighing in at almost 4 kilos and being a bullpup, the weight is concentrated towards the back of the rifle.
-This can make the rifle quite awkward when shooting standing up initially but is something that can easily be compensated for.
-Chances are you are going to be shooting this from a rest or sandbag anyway.
+The Pulsar is also pretty heavy, weighing in at almost 4kg, and being a bullpup, the weight is concentrated towards the back of the rifle.
+Initially, this can make the rifle quite awkward when shooting standing up, but it’s something that can easily be compensated for.
+Chances are, you’re going to be shooting this from a rest or sandbag anyway.

 Another thing that is large about the Pulsar is the asking price.
-I’m just going to come out and say it, the pulsar costs close to the 1600 pound mark without any accessories which, lets be honest, is no small investment.
-You do get a lot of gun for the money, but 1600 pounds is still enough for a decent car or a week away in southern France.
-I’d still rather the gun than both of these but there are other rifles out there that cost a fraction of the price.
+I’m just going to come out and say it: the pulsar costs close to the £1600 mark, without any accessories, which, let’s be honest, is no small investment.
+You do get a lot of gun for the money, but £1600 is still enough for a decent car or a week away in southern France.
+I’d still rather the gun than both of these, but there are other rifles out there that cost a fraction of the price.